ncguilbeault/BonZeb/_pages/basics.md

 In this section, users will find information about the basics of Bonsai and the Bonsai programmming language as they relate to BonZeb.
 These guides are meant to help users with little to no experience in Bonsai.
 Experienced users can skip this section.
+For more information on getting started, jump to the [Resources sections](/resources) and check out more links to resources.

 # Starting Bonsai
 When you run Bonsai, two windows will appear.